-The publication title must be displayed prominently on the publication and any protective cover.
-The title or the name and address of the publisher must be displayed prominently on any opaque mailing wrapper.
-The publication title, followed immediately by the USPS publication number (or ISSN if one has been assigned), and the mailing address to which undeliverable copies or change-of-address notices are to be sent may be shown in the upper left corner of the address side of a mailing wrapper or directly on the outside of the host publication if it can be read when the mailing wrapper is in place.
+[1-27-13] The publication title must be displayed prominently on the publication and any protective cover.
+On any publication enclosed in an opaque mailing wrapper, carton, or any wrapper when the title of the publication is not prominently displayed through the wrapper or carton, the publication title and the mailing address to which undeliverable copies or change-of-address notices (see 4.12.5h) are to be sent must be shown in the upper left corner of the address side of the mailing wrapper (see 3.3.7).
+A publication with a clear wrapper and a prominently displayed publication title need not have the return mailing address on the wrapper unless required under 3.2.5.
 The publication number includes an alpha prefix and is to be within parentheses, for example, THE NATIONAL WEEKLY (ISSN 9876-543X) or THE COMMUNITY (USPS 123-456).